How to Make the Most of Your Disney World Vacation

 I’ve left one of the best money saving tips for last.
 If you’re planning a trip to Disney World, and you don’t have a premium travel credit card, you’re missing out on some potentially huge savings.
 There are several great options available, but I’ll highlight just a couple of travel cards that I use, to give you an example of the kind of money you can save.

 The RBC Westjet World Elite Mastercard comes with a signup bonus of $250 Westjet dollars, which more than covers the annual fee of $119 for the first year.
 But the real value to this card lies in its annual companion voucher, and the free checked bags.

 The companion voucher allows you to purchase a $99 ticket for a guest travelling with you, once a year, to any Westjet destination in Canada or the continental US.
 And when you travel, checked bags are free for the primary cardholder, and up to 8 guests travelling on the same reservation.
-My wife and I carry the card for these two benefits alone.
+I carry the card for these two benefits alone.

 Another great travel card is the BMO World Elite Mastercard.
 They also offer a signup bonus, and the reward points you earn can be redeemed for travel on any airline.
 This card also comes with travel emergency medical insurance, and trip interruption/cancellation coverage.
 I like the fact that the card gets you 4 airport lounge passes per year, through Mastercard Airport Experiences.
 It’s a nice perk.

 Just imagine the savings you could realize by booking your trip to Orlando with either one of these cards.
 For a full list of travel reward credit cards, check out my review of the best travel credit cards in Canada.

 Saving Money and Time at Disney World